Acute pancreatitis refers to an acute inflammatory process involving the pancreas.

 A score of 3 or greater indicates severe pancreatitis, these patients have a high mortality and should receive HDU/ITU review.
 It is normally completed at admission and repeated at 48 hours.

-General management consists of analgesia, appropriate fluids and nutrional support.
+General management consists of analgesia, appropriate fluids and nutritional support.

 The majority of cases of acute pancreatitis are treated with supportive measures.
 This normally includes:

-Most patients will be managed by the general surgeons though some hospitals have pathways that send patients to gastroenterology.
+Most patients will be managed by the general surgeons though some hospitals have pathways that send patients to gastroenterology (in particular those with pancreatitis secondary to alcohol excess).
 In more severe cases organ support may be needed for systemic complications with HDU/ITU care indicated.
 In these severe cases, and patients who may require intervention, transfer to a tertiary hepatobiliary department should be considered.

 Pain is the most common complaint and patients should receive adequate analgesia.
-Morphine can be used, but it can lead to spasm of the sphincter of Oddi.
+Morphine can be used, but may lead to spasm of the sphincter of Oddi.
 Pethidine and buprenorphine are alternatives.